SixArm/unix-shell-script-kit/README.md

 ### Gone

-Gone: an expected ability has been intentionally removed, or deleted, etc.
+An expected ability has been intentionally removed, or deleted, etc.

 Akin to HTTP status code 410 Gone; the ability should be purged.